shoanchikato/c-array-op/README.md

 # Array Op

-This project provides basic functions for manipulating dynamically allocated arrays in C. It includes functions to insert and delete elements at specific indexes, and to retrieve elements from the array.
+This project is a self-contained library implemented in a single header file, offering basic functions for manipulating dynamically allocated arrays in C. It includes functions to insert and delete elements at specific indexes, and to retrieve elements from the array.

 ## Features